 “In 2018 we collaborated with Mind Cymru to organise a seminar on Islam and mental health,” says project lead Dr Asma Khan.
 “The interest that seminar generated was huge – it was one of our most well-attended seminars, and had close to thirty thousand views on YouTube.
 To us, it signalled that there’s a real need to provide accessible information to Muslim and non-Muslim practitioners around Muslim mental health.”

 Promoting conversation about mental health

-The ‘Understanding Muslim Mental Health’ course is targeted at employers and organisations in the mental health sector, as well as frontline health, social care, pastoral, and religious practitioners.
+The ‘Understanding Mental Health in Muslim Communities’ course is targeted at employers and organisations in the mental health sector, as well as frontline health, social care, pastoral, and religious practitioners.